firecmsco/firecms/website/docs/firebase_cms_app.md

 This component is in charge of building a full FireCMS instance, using Firebase Auth, Firestore, and Firebase Storage as backend services.

-Internally it will create a `CMSAppProvider` which holds the main state and logic of the app, and create the app scaffold and routes.
+Internally it will create a `FireCMS` which holds the main state and logic of the app, and create the app scaffold and routes.

 :::note
-It is also possible to use FireCMS by using lower level components and including `CMSAppProvider` in your code, even without using Firebase.
+It is also possible to use FireCMS by using lower level components and including `FireCMS` in your code, even without using Firebase.
 More details in the [Custom CMSApp](custom_cms_app.md) section
 :::